Ingen10/opendaq-fw/README.md

 make program
 ```

-If it doesn't work, maybe you'll have to tweak some definitions inside the
+If it doesn't work, maybe you'll have to tweak some definitions in the
 Makefile for your specific environment.

 Coding style
 ------------